JasmineSavathallapalli/JasmineSavathallapalli/README.md

 My journey began with curiosity about how technology shapes the world — and now, I’m actively building real-world solutions across web development, machine learning, and user-centered design.

 From building ML models to crafting smooth front-end experiences, I’m passionate about solving real problems.
-I’ve worked on projects like classroom booking apps, AI-powered counterfeit detection systems, and interactive job fair plat
+I’ve worked on projects like classroom booking apps, AI-powered counterfeit detection systems, and interactive job fair platform.
+I always love to explore new things with consistency.
 </td>
 </tr>
 </table>